-Making the Shift to Hyper-Personalization
+Making the shift to hyper-personalization

-Transitioning to offering hyper-personalized service is never a simple task, even for a business that’s ready to rip and replace legacy infrastructure with new technology that captures customer data in real-time and supports omnichannel journeys.
-An important part of making the shift requires an entirely new approach that empowers frontline agents to utilize data in new ways.
+Transitioning to offering hyper-personalized service is never a simple task, even for a business that’s ready to rip and replace legacy infrastructure with new technology that’s primed for real-time data capture and omnichannel journeys.

-- Data-Driven Value-Added Services – With the additional data and context, agents are in a unique position to proactively offer ancillary services, suggestions or features that enable customers to gain greater value or satisfaction from their purchase.
+- Data-driven, value-added services—With the additional data and context, agents are in a unique position to proactively offer ancillary services, suggestions, or features that enable customers to gain greater value or satisfaction from their purchase.

-- New Ways to Measure and Manage Agent Performance – Traditional measurements of agent performance may not be relevant with the ability to offer hyper-personalized service.
+- New ways to measure and manage agent performance—Traditional measurements of agent performance may not be relevant with the ability to offer hyper-personalized service.
 Instead of simply counting the number of calls answered or calculating the duration of each call, measurements, such as how well an agent delivers a relevant customer experience, may be more relevant to overall performance.